MrAyianaLex/streamdeck-steelseries-sonar/readme.md

 - manage volumes / fall via buttons
 - activate / deactivate the return of stream mode
 - allows you to change the assignment of a device via the buttons

-# Todo
-Buttons for visualise volume (like Volume Controller from ElGato)